1211amarsingh/Retro-Request/README.md

 request.putFile("file1", new File(filepath));   //for send file,   only work with POST and PUT api
 //request.setShowRetrySnack(true);              //Default false - for show Retry Snackbar on No Internet Connection.
 //request.setShowToast(true);                   //Default true  - for show Toast on Failure, No Internet
-request.execute(true);                          //for execure the request
+request.setShowLog(BuildConfig.DEBUG);          //for show Log of api request and data in build time only request.execute(true);                          //for execure the request
 ```
 ## Gradle